-Background We introduced this particular textbook to ENEE446 since: (i) it is very informative in conveying details of up to 2006-7 updates in state-of-the-art computer architecture, (ii) it is commonly used at the top computer science and engineering Programs, and (iii) it will be coupled with a draft of the 5th edition planned for 2012, as well as other references to convey the current lack of clarity about the future of performance computing.
+Background We introduced this particular textbook to ENEE446 since: (i) it is very informative in conveying details of up to 20011-12 updates in state-of-the-art computer architecture, and (ii) it is commonly used at the top computer science and engineering Programs.
 However, I find that some parts of the textbook are unusually verbose and overly opinionated.
 Also, the level of detail often exceeds the level appropriate for class.